-The DMO itself hosts quarterly consultation meetings with representatives of GEMMs and end investors, in order to inform the DMO of the market's preferences for the issuance of individual gilts in forthcoming quarters (April-June, July-September, October-December and January-March), within the constraints of the published remit.
-These meetings are normally held towards the middle of March, May, August and November.
-All GEMM firms are invited, and expected, to send a representative to these meetings, and will be asked to contribute their views in all sectors where they have primary dealer status.
+The DMO hosts quarterly consultation meetings with representatives of GEMMs and gilt investors.
+These meetings are normally held towards the middle of March, May, August and November and are intended to inform the DMO of the market's perspectives on issuance choices of individual gilts in forthcoming quarters (April-June, July-September, October-December and January-March), within the constraints of the published remit.